SEE-GEO/regn/docs/source/data.rst

 database.
 This means that, depending of the values of these three variables, a different retrieval database with different a priori statistics is used.

-Training and test data is available in the :code:`regn` project directory in the :code:`data` subfolder.
+Training and test data is available in the :code:`regn` project directory on Dendrite in the :code:`data` subfolder.
 The data is stored as NetCDF4 file and contains the following variables:

 +--------------------------------+----------------------------------------------+------------+